 A previous post talked about your POOP; this one discusses what your urine can tell you.

-I was taught in chemistry courses that normal human urine should be “straw colored” or very pale yellow, clear (not cloudy) and fairly odorless.
-Any deviation from that color, clearness and odor is your body’s way of telling you something is wrong…
+I was taught in chemistry courses that normal human urine should be “straw-colored” or very pale yellow, clear (not cloudy), and fairly odorless.
+Any deviation from that color, clearness, and odor is your body’s way of telling you something is wrong…

 Urine that is dark yellow usually indicates dehydration.
-Although your first urine output of the day is typically darker yellow and more concentrated, especially if you have had a good night’s sleep, it should not stay that way throughout the day.
+Although your first output of the day is typically darker yellow and more concentrated, especially if you have had a good night’s sleep, it should not stay that way throughout the day.

 Some foods and supplements or vitamins can cause your urine to be discolored and or exhibit a pungent odor.
-Examples include curry, garlic, beets, berries, asparagus and B vitamins.
-Synthetic dyes in medications, vitamins, and some food can result in blue or green tinge.
+Examples include curry, garlic, beets, berries, asparagus, and B vitamins.
+Synthetic dyes in medications, vitamins, and some food can result in a blue or green tinge.

 The frequency of your need to urinate is also significant.
 If you cannot go almost four hours without the need to find a bathroom you should investigate this need.
-The reason could be temporary like pregnancy or excessive water, caffeine or alcohol consumption.
+The reason could be temporary like pregnancy or excessive water, caffeine, or alcohol consumption.
 It can also indicate weak pelvic floor muscles, or more critically, a bladder infection, stones, or tumors.

-The moral of this post is to convince you to keep an eye on what your urine is telling you.
+The moral of this post is to convince you to keep an eye on what your urinary output is telling you.
 Keep these variations in mind.
 If drinking more water does not fix the variation by rehydrating your body or helping the filtration process of your kidneys and liver by diluting the offending source, be sure to seek medical advice.